 Moving with Cats – Preparation Process

 You should keep in mind that preparing your kitty for a move starts way before the big day almost as soon as you decide where to move and pick the best time of the year to move.
 First, you should ensure that your animal friend gets comfortable in its carrier.
 That is the place where it will be spending a reasonable amount of time during the move.

 Since no one knows your four-legged friend better than you, you know what kind of relationship it has with a transporter.
 Many strongly dislike it, and if your animal is one of those, you should slowly adapt it to the carrier should be the start of your relation day preparation.
 The more your cat is frightened of the transporter, the earlier you should start this procedure.

 The transporter should be placed in the room your pet usually occupies.
 Leave its door open and allow the cat to explore it.
 You can even put toys or food in there for encouragement.

 Help Your Pet – Call a Vet

-Cats love routine, in just the same way the dog does, so having to change their surroundings can lead to anxiety and related health issues.
+Cats love routine, in just the same way dogs do, so having to change their surroundings can lead to relocation depression, anxiety, and related health issues.
 Not only the change of scenery but the transport process itself can be stressful.
 There is a lot of commotion in the house.
 If you plan to hire professional movers, there will be many unfamiliar people inside, all of this can raise stress levels for your cat.

 Have Fun with Boxes

 Your packing process will entail a significant number of boxes, no matter what is your reason to move or how many unwanted items you donated, and we all know how much those balls of fur love playing in them.
-Having crates around the apartment even before you start packing can be beneficial for your cat.
+Having crates around the apartment even before you start packing clothes and furniture can be beneficial for your cat.
 But if they start showing some signs of anxiety around boxes, try to use sprays such as Feliway, which holds pheromones that can induce a feeling of coziness.

 Keep up With Old Habits